zhengyi0802/mediapipe/README.md

-[Clone from google/mediapipe by CHevy.]
+Clone from google/mediapipe by Chevy.

 ---
 layout: default